daikien/DIT168/CONTRIBUTING.md

 Coding guidelines:
 The guidelines for coding will be focused on the following 3 parts.
 Quality, reduction of complexity, and refactoring.
 For quality assurance, peer review and pull request are the recommending way for our development team to implement.
 Reduce the complexity will always be a guideline for team members to keep in mind during the developing phase.
 The more complex the code is the more likely it is to be buggy, the more difficult the bugs are to find and the more likely there are to be hidden bugs.
 Refactoring would be helpful when it comes to readability and structure.

 How to package and release the binaries of your software using Docker to upload binaries to the car.
-(1 paragraph)

-#TODO
+1. First we save the binaries using: docker save DockerImages > dit168.tar
+2. Then we transfer the .tar file to the car via usb.
+3. Lastly we upload the binaries to the car using: cat dit168.tar | docker load